 Look for soothing skin scalp oil that contains a high percentage of CBD (at least 10 mg/mL)—otherwise, you likely won't experience any of the potential benefits of the compound

-Will CBD Hair Products Get You High?
+Will CBD Oil for Hair Get You High?

 CBD is a non-psychotropic compound—it will not get most people high, even if they were to ingest it in large quantities.